 Pesticide transfer models are valuable tools to predict and prevent pollution of water bodies.
 However, using such models in operational contexts requires a strong knowledge of their structure including influential parameters.
 This project aims at performing global sensitivity analysis (GSA) of the PESHMELBA model (pesticide and hydrology: modelling at the catchment scale).
 This work is made hard due to the modular, complex structure of the model that couples different physical processes.
 It results in a large input space dimension and a high computational cost that limits the number of available runs.
 Using classical GSA tools such as Sobol' indices is thus not feasible.
-In order to circumvect those limitations, alternative techniques such as HSIC dependence measure or Random Forest metamodel are explored in [33] and [48].
-Additionally, the use of such methods in the specific context of spatially distributed output is explored in a paper to be submitted soon.
+In order to circumvent those limitations, we also explored alternative techniques such as HSIC dependence measure or Random Forest metamodel.
+The use of such methods in the specific context of spatially distributed output was presented in [28] and submitted in a journal paper [46].
+We extended this work to spatiotemporal output, as presented in [25].